arvimal/Python-Back-to-basics/README.md

 1. A Name is a mapping to a value, ie.. a reference to objects in memory.

 2. A Namespace is similar to a dictionary, ie.. it is a set of valid identifier names to object references.
-The objects may either exist in memory, or will be created at the time of assignment.

 3. Operations such as assignment (=), renaming, and `del` are all namespace operations.

-4. A **scope** is a section on Python code where a namespace is directly accessible.
+4. A **_scope_** is a section where a namespace is directly accessible, for example, `dir()` shows the current namespace scope.

 5. Dot notations ('.') are used to access in-direct namespaces: sys.version_info.major p.x
     "Hello".__add__(" World!")

+6. It's better not to overwrite builtin names with custom ones, unless there is a strong reason to do so.

 **NOTE:**
 >A Namespace cannot carry more than one similar name.